Discrete defect plasticity and implications for dissipation: Discrete dislocation plasticity

 \subsection{Calculations of discrete dislocation plasticity dissipation}

 The evolution of the dissipation rate, Eq.~(\ref{eqd1c}), depends on many factors in addition to the dislocation parameters, including the material microstructure and the imposed loading history, as well as any relevant geometric size scales.
 Examples that illustrate such dependencies are presented for single crystals using two-dimensional plane strain analyses that only involve edge dislocations.
-Also, in all cases the dislocation velocity is proportional to the Peach-Koehler force, $P^{K}= Q^{K}$ and $B^K>0$ in Eq.~(\ref{eqd1c}), so that a non-negative glide dissipation rate is guaranteed.
+In all cases the dislocation velocity is proportional to the Peach-Koehler force, $P^{K}= Q^{K}$ and $B^K>0$ in Eq.~(\ref{eqd1c}), so that a non-negative glide dissipation rate is guaranteed.
 The presentation here is limited to qualitative features of the response, details of the formulations and parameter values used in the calculations are given in the references cited.
+Also, although the general formulation is 3D, the examples discussed are 2D plane strain.

 The two-dimensional crystals considered are initially free of mobile dislocations and a random distribution of dislocation sources and a random distribution of dislocation obstacles are specified as illustrated in Fig.~\ref{chi1b}.
 A Gaussian distribution dislocation source strengths is specified with a mean Peach-Koehler force for nucleation and an associated standard deviation.
 Similarly, a Gaussian distribution of dislocation obstacle strengths is specified.
-The same dislocation mobility constant is prescribed for all dislocations.
+The same dislocation mobility constant $B^K$ is prescribed for all dislocations.

 \cite{fric04,fric05} carried out calculations modeling the initiation of sliding over asperities of various sizes.
 The plane strain boundary value problem sketched in Fig.~\ref{slid}a was analyzed.
 Monotonically increasing displacements were applied on the boundaries AB, BC and CD in the $x_1-$direction to give an overall shear displacement $U$ together with a normal pressure of magnitude $p$ over the asperity length $a$.
 Two types of shear cohesive relations (a cohesive relation specifies the relation between the traction/traction rate across an interface and the displacement/displacement rate jump across it) were used to characterize the interface: (i) a softening cohesive relation, i.e. the shear stress decreases to zero for a sufficiently large relative displacement as shown in Fig.~\ref{slid}b; and (ii) a non-softening relation in which the shear traction reaches a maximum and then remains constant.
 For the softening cohesive relation, the initiation of sliding was identified with the shear traction reaching zero within a numerical tolerance.
 For the non-softening cohesive relation the initiation of sliding was identified with attaining a specified value of shear displacement.
 Also, as sketched in Fig.~\ref{slid}, dislocation activity was restricted to a region around the contact.
 Calculations were terminated prior to dislocations reaching the boundary of that region.